1989 Tiananmen Square protests and massacre: Arrests, punishments, and evacuations

 Wuer Kaixi, Liu Gang, Chai Ling, Zhou Fengsuo, Zhai Weimin, Liang Qingdun, Wang Zhengyun, Zheng Xuguang, Ma Shaofang, Yang Tao, Wang Zhixing, Feng Congde, Wang Chaohua, Wang Youcai, Zhang Zhiqing, Zhang Boli, Li Lu, Zhang Ming, Xiong Wei, and Xiong Yan.

 Each of the 21 students faced diverse experiences after their arrests or escapes; while some remain abroad with no intent to return, others have chosen to stay indefinitely, such as Zhang Ming.
 Only 7 of the 21 were able to escape.
-Some student leaders, such as Chai Ling and Wuer Kaixi, were able to escape to the United States, the United Kingdom, France, and other Western nations under Operation Yellowbird, which was organized by Western intelligence agencies such as MI6 and CIA from Hong Kong, a British territory at the time.
+Some student leaders, such as Chai Ling and Wuer Kaixi, were able to escape to the United States, the United Kingdom, France, and other Western nations under Operation Yellowbird, which was organised by Western intelligence agencies such as MI6 and CIA from Hong Kong, a British territory at the time.
 According to The Washington Post, the operation involved more than 40 people and had its roots in the Alliance in Support of Democratic Movements in China formed in May 1989.
 After the Beijing protest crackdown, this group drew up an initial list of 40 dissidents they believed could form the nucleus of a "Chinese democracy movement in exile".

 The remaining student leaders were apprehended and incarcerated.
 Those who escaped, whether in 1989 or after, generally have had difficulty re-entering China up to this day.
 The Chinese government has preferred to leave the dissidents in exile.
 Those who attempt to re-enter, such as Wu'er Kaixi, have been simply sent back but not arrested.

 Chen Ziming and Wang Juntao were arrested in late 1989 for their involvement in the protests.
 Chinese authorities alleged they were the "black hands" behind the movement.
 Both Chen and Wang rejected the allegations made against them.
 They were put on trial in 1990 and sentenced to 13 years in prison.
 Others, such as Zhang Zhiqing, have essentially disappeared.
 After his initial arrest in January 1991 and subsequent release, nothing further is known about his situation and where he lives now.
 Zhang Zhiqing's role and reason for being listed on the 21 most wanted is generally unknown; this is the case for many others on the list, such as Wang Chaohua.

 According to the Dui Hua Foundation, citing a provincial government, 1,602 individuals were imprisoned for protest-related activities in early 1989.
 As of May 2012, at least two remain incarcerated in Beijing, and five others remain unaccounted for.
 In June 2014, it was reported that Miao Deshun was believed to be the last known prisoner incarcerated for their participation in the protests; he was last heard from a decade ago.
 All are reported to have mental illnesses.